Francesco-Sovrano/DoXpy/README.md

 ## Installation
 This project has been tested on Debian 9 and macOS Mojave 10.14 with Python 3.7.
-The script [demo/setup_virtualenv.sh](demo/setup_virtualenv.sh) can be used to install DoXpy and all its dependencies in a python3.7 virtualenv.
+The script [setup_virtualenv.sh](setup_virtualenv.sh) can be used to install DoXpy and all its dependencies in a python3.7 virtualenv.

 You can also install DoXpy by downloading this repo and running from within it:
 `pip install  --use-deprecated=legacy-resolver -e doxpy --no-cache-dir`

-Before being able to run the [demo/setup_virtualenv.sh](demo/setup_virtualenv.sh) script you have to install: virtualenv, python3-dev, python3-pip and make.
+Before being able to run the [setup_virtualenv.sh](setup_virtualenv.sh) script you have to install: virtualenv, python3-dev, python3-pip and make.

 For a simple example of how to use DoXpy, please consider the script [simple_example.py](simple_example.py).